BenAHOU/benahou.github.io/README.md

 ## Preprints

+1. On well-posedness for parabolic Cauchy problems of Lions type with rough initial data.
+Joint with Pascal Auscher. [arXiv:2406.15775](https://doi.org/10.48550/arXiv.2406.15775).
 1. On well-posedness and maximal regularity for parabolic Cauchy problems on weighted tent spaces.
 Joint with Pascal Auscher. [arXiv:2311.04844](https://doi.org/10.48550/arXiv.2311.04844).
 1. On representation of solutions to the heat equation.
 Joint with Pascal Auscher. [arXiv:2310.19330](https://doi.org/10.48550/arXiv.2310.19330).